Eldritch Instinct System Reference Document (v0.8)

 Example of Play

-Arlene Snow the Antiquarian and Rosalie Buck, a lookout for the mob, arrive at the Miskatonic Prehistorical Museum.
+Arlene Snow the Antiquarian and Rosalie Buck, a lookout for the mob, seek out a Mayan artifact at the Miskatonic Prehistorical Museum.

 Warden: The sun has already set by the time you arrive at the museum.
-I’m adding a die to the Tension Pool (now at 5 out of 6 dice).
 The doors are not locked, and inside you find a watchman keeping an eye on the entrance hall.
 Rolls 2d6 to determine the NPC’s reaction.
 An 8!
 He looks at you curiously and says: “Excuse me, the museum is currently closed.
 Can I help you with anything?”

-Arlene: “Good evening, my name is Dr. Snow and I work for Miskatonic’s Indus Valley department.
+Arlene: “Good evening, my name is Dr. Snow and I work for Miskatonic’s archaeology department.
 I’m here with my student assistant to check our catalog against the exhibits.”

 Warden: As an antiquarian you certainly look the part.
 And the watchman is clearly out of his depth, but satisfied with your answer.